rsalmei/clearly/README.md

-            ex.: '^dispatch|^email' to filter names starting with that or 'dispatch.*123456' to filter that exact name and number or even '123456' to filter that exact number anywhere. negate (bool): if True, finds tasks that do not match criteria params (bool): if True shows params of all tasks default is False
+            ex.: '^dispatch|^email' to filter names starting with that or 'dispatch.*123456' to filter that exact name and number or even '123456' to filter that exact number anywhere. negate (bool): if True, finds tasks that do not match criteria. workers (Optional[str]): a pattern to filter workers to capture. ex.: 'service|priority' to filter names containing that negate_workers (bool): if True, finds workers that do not match criteria. params (Optional[bool]): if True shows args and kwargs in first/last state, doesn't show if False, and follows the successes and errors if None. default is None
-        success (bool): if True shows successful tasks' results default is False
+        success (bool): if True shows successful tasks' results. default is False
-        error (bool): if True shows failed tasks' results default is True, as you monitoring to find errors, right?
+        error (bool): if True shows failed and retried tasks' tracebacks. default is True, as you're monitoring to find errors, right? stats (bool): if True shows complete workers' stats. default is False
     """

-def stop(self):
-    """Stops the background engine, without losing anything already captured.

-    """

 def stats(self):
     """Lists some metrics of your actual and capturing system.
     Those are:
         Tasks processed: the total number of reentrant tasks processed, which includes retry attempts.
         Events processed: number of events captured and processed.
         Tasks stored: actual number of unique tasks processed.
         Workers stored: number of unique workers already seen.
     """

-def tasks(self, pattern=None, state=None, negate=False,
+def tasks(self, pattern=None, negate=False, state=None,
-          params=None, success=False, error=False):
+          params=None, success=False, error=True):
-    """Filters captured tasks and prints their current status.
+    """Filters stored tasks and prints their current status.
     There are a few params with different defaults from the equivalent capture method.
 This is because here we have more info about the tasks, and so it can use new tricks.